 Sera Almeida COTA/L

-Sera received her Associates of Applied Science Degree in 2016 at Spokane Falls Community College, graduating from the Occupational Therapy Assistant Program.
+Sera received her Associate of Applied Science Degree in 2016 at Spokane Falls Community College, graduating from the Occupational Therapy Assistant Program.
 She has been with the Youthful Horizons Team since December of 2011.
-She first worked as an office/therapy aide before transitioning into her COTA position following graduation in June of 2016.
-Sera continues to broaden her knowledge on various topics and diagnosis through continuing education classes; sensory integration, implementing play-based therapy, and strategies for various behaviors (ADHS, autism, etc).
+She first worked as an office/therapy aide before transitioning into her COTA following graduation in June 2016.
+Sera continues to broaden her knowledge on various topics and diagnoses through continuing education classes; sensory integration, implementing play-based therapy, and strategies for various behaviors (ADHS, autism, etc).
 Sera’s interests are working with kids of all ages on pre-academic and fine motor skills to increase success in school settings, ADL training, and physical disabilities.
-Additionally, Sera collaborates with speech therapy during an SOS based feeding/social skills group for ages 3-5 years old.
+Sera collaborates with speech therapy during an SOS-based feeding/social skills group for ages 3-5 years old.
 Sera enjoys spending time with her family camping and cuddling with her fur babies.

 Molly Carvo OTR/L